 United States Guide

 - You don't need to be an experienced hiker.
-The best part about exploring the USA's many national parks is their ease of access.
+The best part about exploring the USA's many national parks is the ease of access.
 There are many drive-up viewpoints and flat paths for those that want to explore the country's natural beauty without breaking a sweat.

 - Driving on the freeway can get confusing.
 While driving on US highways, you might find that the left or right lane suddenly turns into an unexpected exit ramp.
 Play it safe and stick to the middle lane.
+And when in doubt, look up your route ahead of time and rely on a GPS if needed.

 - Keep some quarters on you.
 While almost everything in the US is paid for by card, the exception is parking meters.
 These machines only take quarters, so keep some loose change on you if you're going to be driving around.